Skip to Content

 Zone 6 Gardening Calendar

-You’ll find success in your zone 6 winter garden by following a month-by-month calendar that guides you through critical planting dates and maintenance tasks.
+You’ll find success in your Zone 6 winter garden when you follow the monthly timing for planting, harvesting, and maintenance tasks.

 Planting Dates for Winter Vegetables